Smithay/smithay/README.md

 Smithay as a compositor library has its own sample compositor: anvil.

-To get informations about it and how you can run it visit [anvil README](https://github.com/Smithay/smithay/blob/master/anvil/README.md)
+To get information about it and how you can run it visit [anvil README](https://github.com/Smithay/smithay/blob/master/anvil/README.md)

 ## Other compositors that use Smithay